Filling and excavation

 - Wetlands overlay.

-If you are proposing to fill or excavate a property, the work will require either a compliance permit or a development permit unless approval is not required, as indicated in the examples listed here.
+If you are proposing to fill or excavate a property, the work will require a development permit unless approval is not required.

 If the proposal does not meet the requirements identified here, then a code assessable application will need to be submitted to Council.
 Please note that where the site is located within a neighbourhood plan area, or is affected by an overlay as identified here, additional assessment criteria may apply.

-A code assessable development application must be submitted to Council where the work is not subject to compliance assessment, unless approval is unnecessary as described earlier.
+A code assessable development application must be submitted to Council, unless approval is unnecessary as described earlier.

 Find out more information about how to apply for development approval.